thunknyc/emacs-treadmill/README.md

 ## Installation

-Grab treadmill.el and put it in your Emacs load path.
-Stick this in your `.emacs.d/init.el`, `.emacs`, etc.:
+I'm currently going through the process of getting Treadmill available through MELPA; until that's done you won't be able to do the regular `package-list-packages` routine; you'll need to grab `treadmill.el` and put it in your Emacs load path.
+After you do that, stick this in your `.emacs.d/init.el`, `.emacs`, or whatever:

 ```
-(require 'treadmill)
+(require 'treadmill) ; will not be requires with MELPA package
+(add-hook 'gerbil-mode-hook #'treadmill-gerbil-mode)

 ```

-Additionally, you will need to install the Gerbil side of
+Additionally, you will need to [install Gerbil](https://cons.io/guide/) and the Treadmill server package:
-Treadmill:

 `gxpkg install github.com/thunknyc/gerbil-treadmill`